davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 draft: true
 ---

-Every year, [CS123](http://cs.brown.edu/cs123) students spend a couple weeks learning about image filtering in class, before going off on their own to implement some basic filters, blurs and scaling algorithms.
-Filtering (and signal processing in general!) can be tricky.
-When it comes to image sampling and reconstruction, it's easy to get lost in the theory.
+Every year, [CS123](http://cs.brown.edu/courses/cs123) students spend a couple weeks learning about image filtering in class, before going off on their own to implement some basic filters, blurs and scaling algorithms.
+Filtering, like signal processing in general, can be tricky.
+It's easy to get lost in the theory when you start talking about image sampling and reconstruction.

 So, let's see if we can put everything in perspective.